yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

      struct {
          select (Role) {
              case client:
-		 pinning_ticket ticket<0..1>; // no tickets on 1st connection
+	       pinning_ticket ticket<0..2^16-1>; // no ticket on 1st connection

              case server:
-                 pinning_proof proof<0..1>; // no proofs on 1st connection
+               pinning_proof proof<0..2^8-1>; // no proof on 1st connection
-                 pinning_ticket ticket<0..1>; // omitted only on ramp down
+               pinning_ticket ticket<0..2^16-1>; // omitted on ramp down
                uint32 lifetime;
        }
     } PinningTicketExtension;

 ticket
 : a pinning ticket sent by the client or returned by the server.
 The ticket is opaque to the client.
+The extension MUST contain exactly 0 or 1 tickets.

 proof
 : a demonstration by the server that it understands the ticket and therefore that it is in possession of the secret that was used to generate it originally.
 The proof is further bound to the server's public key to prevent some MITM attacks.
+The extension MUST contain exactly 0 or 1 proofs.

 lifetime
 : the duration (in seconds) that the server commits to accept the newly offered ticket in the future.
-This period MUST be at least one week.
+This period MUST be at least 604800 (one week).

 # Cryptographic Operations {#crypto}